Risk Factors Dashboard

 Production facility disruption could adversely affect our business.

 Some of our largest brands, including Jack Daniel’s and our tequilas, are distilled at single locations.
 A catastrophic event causing physical damage, disruption, or failure at any one of our major distillation or bottling facilities could adversely affect our business.
-A catastrophic event causing physical damage, disruption, or failure at any one of our major distillation or bottling facilities, including facilities that support the production of our premium brands such as Woodford Reserve and Old Forester, could adversely affect our business.
 Further, because whiskeys, rums, and some tequilas are aged for various periods, we maintain a substantial inventory of aged and maturing products in warehouses at a number of different sites.
 The loss of a substantial amount of aged inventory – through fire, other natural or man-made disaster, contamination, or otherwise – could significantly reduce the supply of the affected product or products.
 These and other supply (or supply chain) disruptions could prevent us from meeting consumer demand for the affected products in the short and medium term.
 In addition to catastrophic events identified above, supply disruptions could include the temporary inability to make our products at normal levels or at all.
 We could also experience disruptions if our suppliers are unable to deliver supplies.
 Our business continuity plans may not prevent business disruption, and reconstruction of any damaged facilities could require a significant amount of time and resources.

 The inherent uncertainty in supply/demand forecasting could adversely affect our business, particularly with respect to our aged products.